 Products without a Qualified Certificate and proper PASS test reports in meeting the requirements of mandatory national GB standards and specified professional standards, or with an unsatisfactory test results, may be rejected by China customs authorities.
 In general, with the exception of certain safety equipment and home furnishing textiles, there are no certification requirements for textile and apparel products imported for sale in China.
 Although, products found to be noncompliant can be taken off the shelf or stopped at Customs.

 The China Compulsory Certification (CCC) mark is China‘s national safety and quality mark.
 The China National Certification and Accreditation Administration - CNCA requires that a CCC mark be obtained by a manufacturer before selling certain products in or importing to China.
-The Commodity List of Products Requiring the China Compulsory Certification lists a wide range of products affected.
+The Commodity List of Products Requiring the China Compulsory Certification (up-to-date English link not available) lists a wide range of products affected.
 U.S. exporters can see the Export.gov China's CCC Mark webpage to determine whether they need the CCC mark and how to apply.

 For general information on standards in China see the Export.gov China's Laws, Standards, and Customs Regulations website.

 Local standards organization and other resources:

 Standardization Administration of China - SAC